Learnings from building a new wholly-owned venture internally within a large organization:

 Figure out and never ignore the incentives of key stakeholders eg what are internal teams incentized by: is it new user growth, revenue growth, etc? if it’s not clear, ask about these early on and often as they may shift over time

-Aligning incentives is simultaneously the key to progress and extremely challenging at the same time, this will take an enormouse amount of time and energy
+Aligning incentives is at the same time the key to progress and extremely challenging, this will take an enormous amount of time and energy

-Try hard to understand what’s going on beyond your new internal organization, avoid siloed thinking and think about the larger organizations strategic objectives
+Try hard to understand what’s going on beyond your new internal organization, avoid siloed thinking and think about the larger organizations strategic objectives, surfacing this to the team is important

 Creating a new growing revenue source is the holy grail incentive for almost every organization, it’s silly and naive to ignore this